A little about me…

 A little about why…

-That’s when I realised I wasn’t just documenting her, I was documenting me, too.
+That’s when I realised I wasn’t just documenting her, I was documenting me too.
+My motherhood.
+The shape of our days.
+The way love lives in the ordinary.

 My nostlagic heart has given me a deep love for shooting 35mm film.